 - Breast Milk

-When you have sex with a HIV-positive person the virus can enter your system through your vagina, anus, penis or – rarely – small tears in your mouth.
-Open sores on mucous membranes and skin caused by sexually-transmitted diseases (STDs) such as herpes and syphilis or gonorrhea can make it easier for HIV to enter your system.
+When you have sex with someone who is HIV-positive (infected with HIV) the virus can enter your system through small tears in your vagina, anus, penis or – rarely – your mouth.
+Open sores caused by sexually-transmitted diseases (STDs) such as herpes and syphilis can make it easier for HIV to enter your system.

-HIV is NOT transmitted through the following bodily fluids:
+HIV is NOT transmitted through the following bodily:

 How to Prevent Infection

-There is no cure or vaccine which could fully cure HIV.
+There is no cure or vaccine for HIV.
 However, HIV is treatable and preventable.

 Here’s how you can minimize your risk for infection:

-- Always use condoms: If you are sexually active, always use a condom during vaginal and/or anal intercourse.
-Condoms are absolutely effective in preventing HIV transmission.
+- Use condoms: If you are sexually active, always use a condom during vaginal and anal intercourse.
+Condoms are highly effective in preventing HIV transmission.

-- Use clean syringes and needles: If you inject drugs, use new, sterile injection tools.
+- Use clean needles: If you inject drugs, use new, sterile needles.

-- Knowing the HIV status of your partner will enable you to take steps in time to prevent transmission, like using condoms.
-About 50% of infected people in Ukraine do not know their HIV status.
+- Discuss sexual histories: Knowing the HIV status of your partner or partners will enable you to take steps to prevent transmission, like using condoms.
+About 25% of people in the U.S. who are infected don’t know it.
+Get tested together.

-- Get tested for other STDs: Having a sexually-transmitted disease (STD)—such as Chlamydia, herpes, gonorrhoea or syphilis—can increase your risk of getting infected with HIV.
+- Get tested for other STDs: Having a sexually-transmitted disease (STD)—such as Chlamydia, gonorrhea or syphilis—can increase your risk of getting infected with HIV.
 Many STDs do not have obvious symptoms.
+Get tested for free in your area.

-- Abstain from casual sexual contacts and/or have fewer partners: Having fewer sexual partners will decrease your risk for contracting HIV or other STDs.
+- Abstain or have fewer partners: Having fewer sexual partners will decrease your risk for contracting HIV or other STDs.

 In the first 2 weeks to 30 days after infection, some may experience severe flu-like symptoms.
 It’s important to remember that not everyone who gets infected experiences these symptoms.